 \subsection{Beijing URT and data description}

-By 2017, the URT system in Beijing, China, contained 19 lines (Lines 2 and 10 were circle lines), and the total lengths of the lines had reached 574 kilometers.
+By 2017, the URT system in Beijing, China contained 19 lines (Lines 2 and 10 were circle lines), and the total length of the lines had reached 574 kilometers.
 The average number of daily passengers was approximately 12.4 million.
-It is representative and meaningful to assess the dynamic vulnerability of such a URT system using the proposed indices, considering that it is one of the largest URT systems worldwide.
+It is representative and significant to assess the dynamic vulnerability of such a URT system using the proposed metrics, considering the fact that the Beijing URT is one of the largest URT systems worldwide.

 The Beijing URT system is abstracted as an undirected and weighted topological network with 287 stations, including 54 transfer stations, as the way introduced in Section \ref{sec:network}.
-The data used here were collected by the AFC system of the Beijing URT in 6 days in October 2017, i.e., 9th (Monday), 10th (Tuesday), 14th (Saturday), 15th (Sunday), 16th (Monday) and 17th (Tuesday).
+The data used here were collected by the AFC system of the Beijing URT in a typical weekday, i.e., October 16th (Monday), 2017.
+After data cleaning, the number of valid records is approximately 5.52 million.
 The data contain every passenger's record of entering and leaving the URT system, including the time and the entry and exit stations.
-After data cleaning, the number of valid records is approximately 5 to 6 million on weekdays and more than 3 million on weekends.
-Figure \ref{fig:f1} presents the hourly change in the number of passengers entering and leaving the URT system in the 6 days.
+As shown in Figure \ref{fig:passenger demand}, passenger demands of the Beijing URT system at different time periods and operational lines can be calculated.
+Figure \ref{fig:f1} presents the hourly change in the number of passengers entering and leaving the URT system.
 Peak-and-off-peak patterns in travel demand can be clearly observed.
-More specifically, Figure \ref{fig:f3} presents heterogeneous demands for URT lines.
-The following observations are found: (1) different lines correspond to quite different passenger demands, and (2) passenger demands are also different at different time periods for the same line.
-The heterogeneous observations of spatiotemporal demand in both Figures \ref{fig:f1} and \ref{fig:f3} clearly indicate the necessity of the dynamic assessment of the time-changing vulnerability of a URT system under the occurrence of the failure of stations, intervals and even whole lines.
+Figure \ref{fig:f3} presents heterogeneous demands for URT lines, and we have the following observations: (1) different lines correspond to quite different passenger demands, and (2) passenger demands are also different at different time periods for the same line.
+The heterogeneous observations of spatiotemporal demand clearly indicate the necessity of the dynamic assessment of the time-changing vulnerability of a URT system under the occurrence of the failure of stations, intervals and even whole lines.